VincentQQu/LFACon/README.md

 - Win5-LID employs a Mean Opinion Score (MOS) ranging from 1 to 5.
 - SMART uses the Bradley-Terry (BT) scoring system, which typically ranges from -13 to 0.
 - MPI-LFA utilizes the Just Objectionable Difference (JOD) score, with a normal range of -9 to 0.
+Note: The LFI in MPI-LFA includes only the horizontal angular dimension, which may not be suitable for typical LFI that includes both horizontal and vertical angular dimensions.

 In all the scoring systems mentioned above, higher values indicate better quality.